Interplanetary contamination: Study and analyses from orbit

+Finally, return of the sample to orbit has the advantage that it permits analysis of the sample without delay, to detect volatiles that may be lost during a voyage home.

-Similar methods could be used to directly explore other biologically sensitive moons such as Europa, Titan, or Enceladus, once the human presence in the vicinity becomes possible.
+Similar methods could be used to directly explore other biologically sensitive moons such as Europa, Titan, or Enceladus, once human presence in the vicinity becomes possible.

 Forward contamination

 The 2019 Beresheet incident

 In August 2019, scientists reported that a capsule containing tardigrades (a resilient microbial animal) in a cryptobiotic state may have survived for a while on the Moon after the April 2019 crash landing of Beresheet, a failed Israeli lunar lander.